bbmorten/ap-all/docs/999 Glossary/literal.md

-# The concept What is a literal in programming languages?
+# The concept literal in a programming language?

-In programming languages, a "literal" refers to a notation for representing a fixed value directly.
+In programming languages, a "literal" refers to a notation for **representing a fixed value directly**.
 Literals provide a way of expressing specific values within the source code of a program.
 Depending on the programming language, there are various types of literals, including:

 1. **Numeric Literals**: These are unambiguous representations of integer or floating-point numbers.
 Examples in most languages would include:
    - `123` (an integer literal)